 [Instructor biography]

-Office Hours via [Zoom or Microsoft Teams]: Students may opt to drop in to office hours on [day] from [time] to [time] beginning on [date].
+Office Hours via Microsoft Teams: Students may opt to drop in to office hours on Tuesdays and Wednesdays, beginning January 10, between 2 and 3 pm.
 Please note that further details will be posted in the Announcements.
 See also Communicating with Your Instructor.

 Teaching Assistant(s)